podestplatz/FreeCAD-blog/posts/dev-logs.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 26th:** More development work today than the last couple of days.
+First of all I finished the clipping plane stuff.
+Clipping planes can now be created, `commit 0d20165`_ is the one to go if you are interested in how it is realized.

+`commit 6d4727d`_ adds stuff, but that was not done today.
+I noticed that I still had a git-stash lying around with useful changes.
+For one the colour regular expression gets fixed in this commit, some informative prints are added concerning the colouring of components and viewpoints will be coloured in `pI.activateViewpoint()`_.

+`commit d28b044`_ adds a nifty little feature linking viewpoints and comments.
+As you may know, a comment can reference a viewpoint, as you also may know the plugin sports a list showing all available viewpoints.
+Now, when the user selects a comment that references a viewpoint, the viewpoints list will be automatically shown and the referenced viewpoint is selected.

+The main part of my work today, however, is still offline and concerns a separate dialog window that shows the data available on a topic, and also makes it availabe (the parts that I consider mutable) for changes by the user.
+But it still is not finished as I have to add a Delegate.
+The Delegate is needed because the user might change the `dueDate` which has some restrictions on the set of possible values that might be entered.
+This will be done with a delegate in the end.

 **July 25th:** Today I checked that my algorithm for drawing lines worked, and thus have written a simple test case (`viewController-test.py`) that draws the